nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * WIM gives signed Workload ID (WID) with geographic boundary as an additional field.
 This could be a certificate or a token.

-## Agent attestation/remote verification and gathering location on Host
+# System boot/reboot and Agent start/restart time attestation/remote verification
-The location agent, which is a modified SPIFFE/SPIRE (spire) agent using a geo-location plugin mechanism, is a daemon running on bare-metal Linux OS Host (H) as a process with root permissions (todo: do we need root permissions for TPM 2.0 access - Ned?) and direct access to TPM.
-The agent gathers the location from host local location sensors (e.g. GPS, GNSS).
+The location agent, which is a modified SPIFFE/SPIRE (spire) agent using a geo-location plugin mechanism, is a daemon running on bare-metal Linux OS Host (H) as a process with direct access to TPM (root permissions for TPM 2.0 access may be needed for certain Linux distributions for certain H hardware configurations).
+The agent can gather the location from host local location sensors (e.g. GPS, GNSS).
 The agent has a TPM plugin (spire-tpm) which interacts with the TPM.
 The server (SPIFFE/SPIRE server) is running in cluster which is isolated from the cluster in which the agent is running.

-### Boot time attestation/remote verification of OS for integrity and proof of residency on H
+## Boot/reboot time attestation/remote verification of OS for integrity and proof of residency on H
 As part of system boot/reboot process, boot loader based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.

 Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
 The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers, location devices and initial programs.
 All the location devices (e.g. GPS sensor, Mobile sensor) version/firmware in a platform are measured during each boot -- this is a boot loader enhancement.
 Any new location device which is hotswapped in will be evaluated for inclusion only during next reboot.